0xdefaceme/whitepaper/README.md

 exercise full control over a contract (decentralization).
 (3) Everybody must be be allowed, without the incurrence of a cost, to innovate on any part of the infrastructure (permission-less).
 It is therefore, and for other miscellaneous reasons, a best practice in the ecosystem to open source smart contracts.
-For an smart contract attackers, however, this yields a positive side effect.
+For a smart contract attacker, however, this yields a positive side effect.
+Namely, the source code being easily accessible.
-While, open sourcing smart contracts can lead to communities and ecosystems forming and best practices to develop, it also leads to source code being easily accessible to attackers.

 0xdeface ran a several week long experiment where we, using an Ethereum full node, audited and crawled the Ethereum blockchain and GitHub for newly uploaded smart contracts.
 Through leaving their `/build` folder in their GitHub repository, contract repositories could simply be found by their address using the GitHub search API.
-While the setup of this experiment was trivial, it yielded many potential opportunities where contracts were vulnerable and easily exploitable.
+While the setup of this experiment was trivial, it yielded many potential opportunities where contracts were vulnerable.
 In many cases, Mythril, the automatic auditing tool, even hinted towards the specific function and vulnerability to exploit [9].
 Even more trivial than that is of course to occasionally scan Etherscan's "Verified Contracts" page [5] for smart contract source code [footnote 1].
 All this to say that while open sourcing smart contracts might increase security ecosystem-wide, it may not necessarily for the individual contract.

 Once an attacker has access to a contract's source code, they can setup a local environment using tools like Ganache, Truffle and Remix IDE.
 This local setup is then used to simulate attacks against the contract.
-Is a serious vulnerability found, the attacker can - given the deterministic nature of Ethereum - confidentially assess whether it can be used to drain funds on the main net contract.
+Is a serious vulnerability found, then the attacker can - given the deterministic nature of Ethereum - confidentially assess whether it can be used to drain funds on the main net contract.
 Using privacy-preserving technologies like TOR, Monero and Zcash, this makes attacks efficient, cheap, largely anonymous and therefore